Raamyy/Piano-Tiles-Bot/README.md

 Piano tiles game is simply you should tap the black tiles very fast without loosing any of them or hitting a white tile.

 # How It Works
-The game consits of 4 vertical lanes so the bot checks only one column per lane and if it find a pixel with black color it clicks the mouse at it's position and then starts to search for the new tile to hit
+The game consists of 4 vertical lanes so the bot checks only one column per lane and if it find a pixel with black color it clicks the mouse at it's position and then starts to search for the new tile to hit

-Contributins and Improvments are more than welcomed.
+contributions and Improvements are more than welcomed.